linxside/MovieDatabase/README.md

 # MovieDatabase

-Movie Database is a project for the lecture software architectures labratory.
+Movie Database is a project for the lecture software architectures laboratory.

 ## Getting Started